zoiyamorell/Mini-Challenge_W25/README.md

 ### Files
 ### Tools & Technologies
 ### Procedure

-- Download and preprocess the data.
-This includes grayscaling, making images the same size, getting rid of null values, balancing if need-be, and blurring/cropping images to ONLY include the lesion.
+- **Data Processing:** This step involves downloading open source data on cancer images and preprocessing the data.
+The pre-processing includes grayscaling, making images the same size, getting rid of null values, balancing if need-be, and blurring/cropping images to ONLY include the lesion.

-- Make images black and white and figure out how to track contours
+- **Contours and Binarization:** After preprocessing the dataset to include only grayscale images with lesion, this next step figures out the contours frm the grayscale images.

-- Run our finished dataset through a sample machine learning algorithm, adjust dataset as needed to ensure results are positive.
-Compare results between unprocessed, preprocessed, and contour datasets
+- **Algorithm Comparison:** This step is where the finished dataset is run through a sample machine learning algorithm, then the dataset is adjusted as needed to ensure results are positive.
+The results are then compared between unprocessed, preprocessed, and contour datasets

-- Compile results, create a clean dataset on github with a dataset card, readme, example use, and our example machine learning model.
-Create a PowerPoint to speak on what we learned, results, etc.
+- **Github Organization & Presentation:** The results from the previous step are compiled for presentation

 ## Discussion